MicrosoftContentModerator/samples-fbPageModeration/README.md

 # Connect a Facebook Page to Content Moderator
-This sample shows how you can connect a Facebook Page to Content Moderator and enable configurable workflows.
+This sample shows how you can connect a Facebook Page to Content Moderator workflows.

 ## Description
 Following is what we will do at a high level: